ealang/led-ir-relay/README.md

         - Long press to save
             - Rapid blink means error saving (0 length or overflow)
             - Status led temporary off means success saving

-## Compatibility

-A potential future modification to improve compatibility would be to communicate using IR (instead of demodulated IR).

-I am using two of [these HDMI switches](https://www.newegg.com/p/2W4-00B9-00002).